boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    This document fills that void by specifying a method for stub resolvers to retrieve such information.
 To that aim, a new resource record (RR) type is defined for DNS clients to query the recursive resolvers.
-The information that a resolver might want to expose is defined in
+The initial information that a resolver might want to expose is defined in
    {{key-val}}.
 That information is scoped to cover properties that are used to infer privacy and transparency policies of a resolver.
 Other information can be registered in the future per the guidance in {{key-reg}}.

    Retrieved information can be used to feed the resolver selection procedure.
-For example, the resolver selection procedure may use the retrieved information to prioritize privacy-preserving resolvers over those that don't enable QNAME minimization.
+For example, the resolver selection procedure may use the retrieved information to prioritize privacy-preserving resolvers over those that don't enable QNAME minimization {{!RFC9156}}.
 However, that selection procedure is out of the scope of this document.
 Once a resolver is selected, this document does not interfere with DNS operations with that resolver.